 WINNING MARRIAGE: On May 14, 2013, Minnesota Governor Mark Dayton signed the freedom to marry into law, one day after the Minnesota Senate voted in favor of the marriage bill, ensuring that Minnesota became the 12th state to end the exclusion of same-sex couples from marriage.
 Just days before, the bill was approved in the House.

-Same-sex couples can begin marrying in Minnesota on August 1, 2013.
+Same-sex couples began marrying in Minnesota on August 1, 2013.

 HISTORY: On February 27, 2013, marriage bills were introduced in the Minnesota House of Representatives and the Minnesota Senate.
 On March 13, the House Civil Law Committee and the Senate Judiciary Committee voted to advance the bills to the full floor.
 On May 9, the MN House took up the marriage bill and voted 75-59 to end the exclusion of same-sex couples from marriage.